viktorhriesik/Maze-generator/README.md

 The key feature of this project was  implementation of a maze generation algorithm, which employs advanced data structures and procedural techniques to dynamically construct intricate and challenging mazes.

+This project aligns with the fundamental principles of object-oriented design, encapsulating maze components, player entities, and game mechanics into modular and reusable classes.
+This design approach not only enhances code readability but also promotes extensibility and maintainability, facilitating potential future enhancements or additions.

+<b>Gameplay video: </b>https://drive.google.com/file/d/1NvqGiX-p5MmBEey2BESqxEmtirXbjdr6/view?usp=sharing

 <b>Maze images:</b>

 <p align="center">